Search continues in Alaska for Vicksburg man - The Vicksburg Post

 According to information from the National Park Service, David White, 40, was reported missing after he did not check in by InReach during a hunting trip in the Jacksina/Canyon Creek area of Wrangell-St. Elias National Park and Preserve.

-The park is the largest national park in America, according to the Park Service.
+The park, located in southeastern Alaska, is the largest national park in America, according to the Park Service.
+Jacksina Creek is about 60 miles west of the Canadian border, and 250 miles northeast of Anchorage, Alaska.

 NPS spokesperson Carrie Wittmer said Saturday more search teams were going into the area to look for White.